wandb/docs/docs/tutorials/monai_3d_segmentation.md

 ### 🛫 Loading the Data

-We create the PyTorch dataloaders for loading the data from the datasets.
-Note that before creating the dataloaders, we set the `transform` for `train_dataset` to `train_transform` to preprocess and transform the data for training.
+Create the PyTorch DataLoaders for loading the data from the datasets.
+Before creating the DataLoaders, set the `transform` for `train_dataset` to `train_transform` to preprocess and transform the data for training.

 ```python
 # apply train_transforms to the training dataset